jadzeidan/user-guides/_includes/shared/receive.md

 ![alt text]({% link assets/images/BitBox02_receive/receive2.png %})

-The address will then be shown on your {{include.product}} and the BitBox App at the same time.
+The address will then be shown on your {{include.product}} and the BitBoxApp at the same time.
 {% endif %}

 ## Copy or scan address